 She reminded readers about some of the "many important things" Black women have accomplished, referencing the achievements of NASA research mathematician Katherine Johnson, home furnace inventor Alice H. Parker, and Black Lives Matter cofounders Opal Tometi, Patrisse Cullors, and Alicia Garza, to name just a few.
 Meg also mentioned her hopes that Kamala Harris's vice presidential candidacy will "usher in an era where Black women in 2020 are no longer 'making history' for achieving things that should have been accomplished decades ago."
 She concluded with a particularly impactful thought: "But that will take time, and Black women are not naïve.
 We know that after the last ballot is cast and the vote is tallied, we are likely to go back to fighting for ourselves.
 Because at least for now, that's all we have."

-I will never stop using my voice ✊🏾Thank you to all the beautiful women involved pic.twitter.com/EnefD8XKfP— HOT GIRL MEG (@theestallion) October 13, 2020
+I will never stop using my voice ✊🏾Thank you to all the beautiful women involved pic.twitter.com/EnefD8XKfP— TINA SNOW (@theestallion) October 13, 2020